devmus/meganode/README.md

 - The MDS password for Minima
 - The admin password for MEG
 - Do you want to change the ports
+- The initial peers to connect to can be set up later or directly from the params passed to Minima

-You can change any parameters you want here - just add / remove them as environment variables
+You can of course change _any_ parameters you want - just add / remove them as environment variables

 Once you have set those up run